 - Wild Mushroom — Parmesan cheese, arugula, truffle oil

-- Chicken Caesar & Parmesan — Olive oil, tomatoes
+- Chicken Caesar & Parmesan — Chicken caesar salad, grape tomatoes

-- Lasagna Pie — Spinach, mushrooms, ricotta, meatballs, garlic
+- Lasagna Pie — Spinach, mushrooms, ricotta, meatballs, fresh garlic

 For more information, visit saucepizzaandwine.com.

 4911 N. Stone Ave.

 Owned by iconic local chef Daniel Scordato of Vivace’s fame, Scordato’s Pizzeria offers several gourmet pizza options.